top of page

 • Removed the Boost option from the reward screen when the operation is not equipped.

-• Boost Menu Styling: Another design involves the cost of the transaction being styled like the level up cost on the boost menu (shown below the second pop up).
+• Boost Menu Styling: Another design involves the cost of the transaction being styled like the level-up cost on the boost menu (shown below the second pop-up).

 Similar to the problems listed for the reward track, the old boost menu proved tedious for purchasing multiple levels, confusing to use and understand and provided little information for players as to the status of the battle pass their trying to manipulate.
 Players also complained that this design led to slips where they spent 200 credits they did not mean to.